 48 HOURS PROJECT

-When free tools like the Knight Lab’s Timeline exist, how could we not use them?
-It was a beast of a project, but I couldn’t be prouder of this effort that brought all facets of AMC together.
+When free tools like Knight Lab’s Timeline exist, you can’t not use them.
+It was a beast of a project, and I’d do many things differently now, but I’m proud of what we accomplished in this 2015 all-stakeholder effort.
 (See the print version.)

 HOMEGROWN.ORG | 2012–15